What is Net 30 in Payment Terms?

 Why Use Net 30 Payment Terms in Your Invoices?

-By clarifying when the net 30 payment terms are due, you avoid any sort of confusion or miscommunication about payment days.
+By clarifying when the net 30 payment terms are due, you avoid any sort of confusion or miscommunication about when the customer pays.

-Not only that but by printing the time within which you expect to be paid, you are substantially increasing the likelihood of you being paid when the payment is due.
-That level of certainty regarding outstanding debts is vital to small business cash flows, in which case owners are relying on that money for a specific purpose.
+By printing the time within which you expect to be paid, you are substantially increasing the likelihood that the client pays on time.
+This can be further encouraged by offering an early payment discount and penalties for late payments.
+That level of certainty regarding outstanding debts, and frequent instances of immediate payment, is vital to small business cash flows, in which case owners are relying on that money for a specific purpose.

 Consider Alternate Phrasing for Net 30 Terms